 - HOA Board Meetings that occur roughly monthly, and which, by the Bylaws, are announced at least 4 days in advance.
 The agenda for meetings is distributed by e-mail (see below) and posted in the mailbox kiosks.
 Homeowners are welcome to attend but the meeting is structured with restricted time intervals for comment and discussion.
 Minutes of the meetings are distributed by primary e-mail listserv.

 - The primary e-mail listserv, which only the HOA president and the property management company may use to send messages.
-The primary e-mail listserv is for business including meeting announcements, minutes, billing, alerts, and the monthly newsletter.
-Visit http://westcampuspoint.net/e-mail-lists to verify that you are on this listserv; you may not opt out of the primary e-mail listserv, and it is important that accurate e-mail addresses for owners are there.
-If there are any problems, please contact the list managers, Harold Marcuse, email@example.com or Dorothy Gonzales, DRGonzalez@cox.net.
+The primary e-mail listserv is for business including meeting announcements, minutes, billing, alerts, and periodic newsletters.
+Visit https://westcampuspoint.net/e-mail-lists to verify that you are on this listserv; you may not opt out of the primary e-mail listserv, and it is important that accurate e-mail addresses for owners are there.
+If there are any problems, please contact the list manager Harold Marcuse, firstname.lastname@example.org.

-- The monthly newsletter, distributed via the primary e-mail listserv, which has information of interest to homeowners, such as the time and place of the next HOA meeting, the schedule of upcoming maintenance projects at WCP, and maintenance tips for WCP homeowners.
+- The quarterly newsletter, distributed via the primary e-mail listserv, which has information of interest to homeowners, such as the schedule of upcoming maintenance projects at WCP, and maintenance tips for WCP homeowners.

 The Board meets as needed, usually around once a month.
 Each meeting’s time, location and agenda is finalized at least five days before its scheduled date and distributed to homeowners.
 Board meetings are usually held in a board member’s home.
 The one exception being the HOA Annual Meeting, which is usually held during the first week of December at a venue large enough for all homeowners to attend.